 Do you need to install edging on the site?

-You’ll find that if you want to maintain a neat and high quality finish, you’ll need some form of edge restraint.
+You’ll find that if you want to maintain a neat and high-quality finish, you’ll need some form of edge restraint.
 This can be almost any type of existing edge, such as bricks, paving slabs, timber or a wall.
-However if there are no edges, these can be installed.
-See edging example below:
+However, if there are no edges, these can be installed.
+See the edging example below:

 Some driveways may have awkward layouts with some areas harder to access to apply a smooth even finish.
 The layout of the area will need to be inspected to make sure we can deliver an installation of the highest quality.